 Top 15 Most Expensive Pieces of Jewelry Ever Made

 Thanks to their mesmerizing beauty, but also due to their great rarity, there are gemstones that have been sold for mind-bogglingly high sums of money, making them probably the single most valuable objects on the planet for their size and weight.
+Rare pieces are very hard to get so make sure you go to a reliable dealer like Berganza.
 In fact, one might even argue that the value of some stones is virtually immeasurable.
 Details below!